iomesh/docs/docs/introduction/introduction.md

 IOMesh is a distributed storage system specially designed for Kubernetes workloads, providing reliable persistent storage capabilities for containerized stateful applications such as MySQL, Cassandra, and MongoDB.

-- Thousands of Pods created and destroyed every minites in kubernetes clusters.
+- Thousands of Pods created and destroyed every minute in Kubernetes clusters.
 IOMesh is built for such highly dynamic and large-scale workloads in the cloud-native era.
 The design of IOMesh keeps this in mind and aims to provide the performance, reliability, and scalability required by cloud-native applications.
 - IOMesh runs natively on Kubernetes and was completely developed utilizing Kubernetes's capabilities.
 Because of this, operations teams can leverage the standard Kubernetes APIs for unified management of both applications and IOMesh storage system, which integrates perfectly with existing DevOps processes.
-- IOMesh allows users to start at small scale and expand the storage at will by adding disks or nodes.
+- IOMesh allows users to start at a small scale and expand the storage at will by adding disks or nodes.

 ## Key Features